marathon training week 12

 But it doesn’t have to be that way.
 With smart planning (yes, you need a plan!), you can add races to your schedule throughout the year that enhance your fitness and your ability to race well when it counts the most.

 I’m the last person that is going to tell you that you shouldn’t go race, be social, test your fitness, and hang out with your tribe of runners.
 If it’s bringing you joy, it’s probably good for you.
-We all could use a big dose of joy right now.
+We all could use a big dose of joy at times.

 But if that’s how you spend every weekend and you are wondering why your race times haven’t improved in a while, or if they are getting worse, over-racing might have something to do with it.